naaeell/splash_a53/README.md

 Create a custom splash logo for the Samsung Galaxy A53 inspired by the boot animation of the OnePlus Cyberpunk Edition.

+## Warning
+I am not responsible for any damage caused to your device, but I may offer assistance in the event that it becomes inoperable.

 ## How to install